 People that have used Shyft to help them move, managed to save up to $600.
 A nice sum to keep in your wallet.
 Plus, Shyft’s services are for free since they get paid with the move.
 How it works is that you hop on to their site, fill out the form, and they call you.
 Well, your very own Move Coach calls you at the time that you say.

 This means that you do not have to wait around for the call since you know exactly when it will be.
 The call is not an ordinary phone call.
 Instead, it is a video chat through the downloadable and free app called the ShyftNext app.
 This call has two main points.
 The first is you get to see who you are working with.
 The second is that the app allows your Move Coach to take down your inventory list right away.

 This list is then sent to you within half an hour for your ticks and approval.
 Once they get the list back and all your moving details on hand, Shyft takes the info to their secure bidding platform where legitimate, as well as highly experienced movers, come to play.
 When the bidding is down, Shyft wraps up three or more quotes to send your way.
 These quotes are fixed meaning no hidden costs.
 Put that in your budget list.

 You decide which one is the best for you to move with and have your cheap move.

-The best part is that your Move Assistant is on call to you 24/7 be it day, night and over the weekend.
+The best part is that your Move Coach is on call to you 24/7 be it day, night and over the weekend.
 You can ask them anything you want from the progress of the movers to tips and tricks on how to save money while moving.

 And, we did mention that you can save money on furniture did we not/ Well, Shyft has an awesome solution to your shopping woes in their marketplace.
 It is here that you can check out not only the best furniture but a ton of other stuff as well.
 Including services such as dog walking, mortgages, insurance, and even buying a mattress.